maurer2/typescript-improvements-slides/slides/chapters/react-and-tsx.md

 ### Deprecate props

 TypeScript's `never` type can be used to hard deprecate component props.
-This is most useful for library or styleguide maintainers.
 Trying to use the deprecated prop, will result in a type error.
-Alternatively a soft deprecation can be achieved by using the JSDoc deprecated tag, e.g. `@deprecated Please use x instead`.
+Alternatively a soft deprecation can be achieved by using the JSDoc deprecated tag, e.g. `@deprecated Please use newProp instead`.

 ```ts
 type CustomButtonProps = PropsWithChildren<